dogweather/forkful/content/en/dart/dates-and-times/converting-a-date-into-a-string.md

 weight: 28
 ---

-## What & Why?

-Converting a date into a string in Dart is a common task when you need to display date and time information in a human-readable format, or when you intend to serialize data for storage or transmission.
-This process allows for the easy representation and manipulation of date-time values in a format that is both understandable and can be customized depending on the use case.

 ## How to:
 Dart provides the `DateTime` class for handling dates and times, and the `intl` package for formatting.
 First, ensure you have the `intl` package by adding `intl: ^0.17.0` (or the latest version) to your `pubspec.yaml` file.

 ### Using Dart's Core Library
 ```dart
 DateTime now = DateTime.now();
 String formattedDate = "${now.year}-${now.month}-${now.day}";